RrrosyRX03/Ruoxi-GIS-portfolio/README.md

 # Ruoxi-GIS-portfolio
-this is my portfolio for Advanced GIS course.
+This is my portfolio for Advanced GIS course.

 # About me
 My name is Ruoxi Xie, and I'm a second-year Master of Urban Design student.
 I completed my undergraduate study in Architecture in Shanghai, China.
 Here at CMU, I have developed an interest in urban design, interaction design, and data-driven urban analysis.